Hanno-git/SAM3X_Testing_Program/README.md

-# SAM3A_Peripheral_Testing_Program on Microchip Studio
+# SAM3X_Peripheral_Testing_Program on Microchip Studio

-This is a simple peripheral test program for the ATSAM3A4CA-CU chip.
+This is a simple peripheral test program for the ATSAM3X8E-CU chip.

-# This is untested
+# This is not completely tested
-I'm still waiting for the chip

-Its highly likely that nothing works atm
+Tested features:
+USART0,DAC,ADC,PIO (Input and Output mode)
+Untested features:
+PWM,TWI,SPI

-The goal of this is just to test each peripheral to confirm that a correct initializing process was followed
+The goal of this is just to test each peripheral and confirm that a correct initializing and utilization process was followed

-The peripherals I'm trying to test:

 the pins and ports used can be found in pio_init.h

-PIO - Gerneral Output
-USART
-I2C
-SPI
-PWM
-DACC
-ADC